lorinkoz/django-pgschemas/docs/overview.rst

 .. _django-multitenant: https://github.com/citusdata/django-multitenant
 .. _here: https://djangopackages.org/grids/g/multi-tenancy/

-The semi-isolated approach through PostgreSQL schemas has some advantages and
+The semi-isolated approach through Postgres schemas has some advantages and
 disadvantages:

 * Simplicity: barely make any changes to your current code to support